bluepersia/AutoScope/README.md

 #### 🔃 npx pull

 Pulls and merges from the master branch.
 Requires you to be on a different branch.
-**Important:** npx pull ensures scoped classnames remain consistent during merges.
+**Important:** npx pull ensures that colliding class names do not get committed and auto-resolves.
 Manual Git pulls may skip conflict resolution steps unique to AutoScope, leading to incorrect scoping.
 **Always use this instead of manual Git pulls**

 #### 🎯 npx resolve --name <class name>